mozman/ezdxf/docs/source/tutorials/layers.rst

     # lock layer, entities at this layer are not editable in CAD applications
     my_lines.lock()

 Get/set default color of a layer by property :attr:`Layer.color`, because the DXF attribute :attr:`Layer.dxf.color` is misused for switching the layer on and off, layer is off if the color value is negative.

 Changing the default layer values:

 .. code-block:: python

-    my_lines.dxf.linetype = 'DOTTED'
+    my_lines.dxf.linetype = "DOTTED"
     my_lines.color = 13  # preserves on/off state of layer

 .. seealso::